 El Canastillo de Flores

-Pro tip: order the Cappuccino with Baileys – it’s the best i’ve ever had.
+Pro tip: order the Cappuccino with Baileys – it’s the best I have ever had.

 Where To Stay